8 Ways to Avoid Warm Weather Weight GainArticle posted in: Nutrition

 4. Make a Trade:

 It’s usually pretty easy to lighten up a heavy recipe.
 Use zucchini noodles or cauliflower pasta, olive oil, herbs and lemon juice to make pasta salad.
 Try sweet potatoes, turnips and Greek yogurt in potato salad.
 Use lean ground beef for burgers and skip the bun.
-You can even make your own milkshake by using South Beach shake mix, ice and whole milk.
+You can even make your own milkshake by using protein powder, ice and whole milk.
 Add a little peanut butter for extra flavor and protein.

 5. Sweet Surrender: